anuragsri01/Parking_lot_problem/README.md

 2. Run `python parking_program.py` to run without input test case file.
 This opens a shell where you can write your commands like -

-3. To run with a file execute `python parking_program.py -f inp.txt.
+3. To run with a file execute 'python parking_program.py -f inp.txt'.
 You can modify the test cases.